 - The chance to experience the best night out in farming for you and your partner

 But don’t just take our word from it.
-Here’s what our 2012 and 2011 overall winners said:
+Here’s what last year’s overall winner said:

 Lord Robert Newborough, 2013 Farmers Weekly Farmer of the Year and Diversification Farmer of the Year

 “Winning the 2013 Farmers Weekly has been very positive for the business.
 It has opened doors which would not have been so easy to do before and strengthened our brand nationally.

 We had record Christmas sales here and overseas with new markets in Dubai, Abu Dhabi and shortly Muskat.

 We have co-branded products with Plum baby foods – all new packaging includes the Rhug brand.
 We have also worked with Isuzu, Subaru and Plum Baby on joint competitions, which has generated thousands of responses.

 The Rhug Estate restaurant also received Michelin recognition in its 2014 guide.
 The PR coverage of `Colditz’ the story of the turkey that escaped the `royal platter’ has also helped boost our brand recognition.”

 The timeline for the 2014 awards process will be finalised soon.

 You can nominate someone or enter a category yourself.